modelscope/modelscope-agent/README.md

 To equip the LLMs with tool-use abilities, a comprehensive framework has been proposed spanning over tool-use data collection, tool retrieval, tool registration, memory control, customized model training, and evaluation for practical real-world applications.

 ## News
+* Oct 30, 2023: [Facechain Agent](https://modelscope.cn/studios/CVstudio/facechain_agent_studio/summary) released a local version of the Facechain Agent that can be run locally.
+For detailed usage instructions, please refer to [Facechain Agent](#facechain-agent).
+* Oct 25, 2023: [Story Agent](https://modelscope.cn/studios/damo/story_agent/summary) released a local version of the Story Agent for generating storybook illustrations.
+It can be run locally.
+For detailed usage instructions, please refer to [Story Agent](#story-agent).
 * Sep 20, 2023: [ModelScope GPT](https://modelscope.cn/studios/damo/ModelScopeGPT/summary) offers a local version through gradio that can be run locally.
 You can navigate to the demo/msgpt/ directory and execute `bash run_msgpt.sh`.
 * Sep 4, 2023: Three demos, [demo_qwen](demo/demo_qwen_agent.ipynb), [demo_retrieval_agent](demo/demo_retrieval_agent.ipynb) and [demo_register_tool](demo/demo_register_new_tool.ipynb), have been added, along with detailed tutorials provided.
 * Sep 2, 2023: The [preprint paper](https://arxiv.org/abs/2309.00986) associated with this project was published.